yandex-research/DeDLOC/README.md

 - Prepare an environment with python __3.7-3.9__.
 [Anaconda](https://www.anaconda.com/products/individual) is
   recommended, but not required
-- Install the [hivemind](https://github.com/learning-at-home/hivemind) library from master or by running `pip install hivemind==0.9.9.post1`
+- Install the [hivemind](https://github.com/learning-at-home/hivemind) library from the master branch or by running `pip install hivemind==0.9.9.post1`

 For all distributed experiments, the installation procedure must be repeated on every machine that participates in the